International Christian Educator Conference—Asia

 Each conference delegate is responsible to determine whether or not they require a visa to enter Malaysia.

 Request a letter of invitation

 We have a block of rooms available at the conference hotel, the Hilton Petaling Jaya.
-Rates are approximately $115usd per room/per night (single or double based on availability).
-Each delegate will be responsible for booking their own accommodations.
-Hilton Petaling Jaya booking link coming soon!
+Rates are approximately $100usd per room/per night (single or double based on availability).
+Each delegate will be responsible for booking their own accommodations at this very favorable rate.
+The room block is set up for Nov 20-24 only.
+If you need to extend your stay before or after that date, please contact the Hilton directly (email address is in the description on the booking site) to receive our special rate.
+Hilton Petaling Jaya booking link.

 Exhibitor and Ad/Sponsor opportunities are available for ICEC Kuala Lumpur 2018.
 Please view the Exhibitor and Sponsor Pricing Guide for all available opportunities.
 Please email the conference coordinator and with questions or to get registered with exhibitor or sponsor package.

 Conference registration fees will be refunded, less the following fees:

 1. Cancellations prior to September 1 will receive a full refund of registration fees.

 2. Cancellations prior to October 31 will be charged 25% of the registration fees paid.